 Use the track gain knob to balance the volume of the tracks in your library.
 Any adjustment made to the gain of a track is saved with the file, and will be reapplied to the entire track when it is loaded again.
 The level meter shows the level sent to the hardware interface after both individual track gain and master gain adjustment.
-Ctrl-click the knob to reset it to 12 o'clock.

-NOTE: For automatic gain setting of your tracks, see "Use Auto Gain" on page 33.
+NOTE: For automatic gain setting of your tracks, SEE "USE AUTO GAIN" ON PAGE 32.